mouadlasri/mouadlasri/README.md

 ## Website & Writing
-My portfolio and data science related articles are available on my website at <a href="https://mouadlasri.com/">mouadlasri.com</a>
+My portfolio and backend & AI related articles are available on my website at <a href="https://mouadlasri.com/">mouadlasri.com</a>

 ## Tech Stack